-At one point in the book (page 154 in my well loved copy of the book), Donald Miller recommends that you delete half the content on your website.
+At one point in the book (page 154 in my well loved copy), Donald Miller recommends that you delete half the content on your website.
 In fact, he says your website should have “very few words.”

 In fact, this is something I’ve heard Donald Miller repeats when he speaks and that he’s very, very critical of websites (like mine) with a large amount of content.
-As someone who helps therapists, psychiatrists and other mental health professionals with their SEO every single day, I strongly disagree.
+As someone who helps therapists, psychiatrists and other mental health professionals with their SEO every single day, I disagree.

 Why do I disagree?

-It is very, very well established in the world of SEO that Google ranks sites with more words higher.
+It is well established in the world of SEO that Google ranks sites with more words higher.

 Google assumes that if you have the word “divorce” on your page you know what the word means.
 If you have a paragraph about “divorce” on a page all about life transitions you may know a little about the topic.
 But if you have a whole page with lots (500+) of words?
-Wow, Google now assumes you’re an expert and will rank you really high when someone is looking for help as they go through a divorce, Google now understands that your website has the information that person is looking for!!
+Wow, Google now assumes you’re an expert.
+When someone is searching for tips for getting through a divorce, Google now understands that your website has the information that person is looking for!!